 When a Panamanian company migrates from the DGI free invoicing system to a PAC (Authorized Qualified Provider), one of the first decisions is which PAC to choose.
-There are three main players in the market: WebPOS, Alanube, and The Factory HKA.
+The two PACs natively integrated in cifraHQ are WebPOS and Alanube.
 Each has strengths, weaknesses, and niches.
-This article offers an honest comparison of all three to help your company make an informed decision.
+This article offers an honest comparison of both to help your company make an informed decision.

 Important: information about each PAC is based on publicly available data.
-Specific features, pricing, and SLAs may change — always confirm directly with each PAC before signing a contract.
-All three options are authorized by the DGI under Resolution 201-7136.
+Specific features, pricing, and SLAs may change - always confirm directly with each PAC before signing a contract.
+Both options are authorized by the DGI under Resolution 201-7136.

 What Every Authorized PAC Does